 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Nothing brings back memories of lazy, carefree summer days as a kid like making (and eating!) homemade ice cream.
 And the best part is, you don't need a fancy expensive ice cream maker to do it.
 Save that empty coffee can and you'll have a refreshing and delicious warm weather activity any kid (or adult) will love to help pass the dog days of summer.

-- 1 pint of half and half
+1 pint half and half

-- 1 egg, beaten (optional)
+1 large egg, beaten

 1/2 cup sugar

-- Add all of the ingredients to the 1-pound coffee can; mix well.
+Add all of the ingredients to the 1-pound coffee can; mix well.
 Put the lid on the coffee can and secure with duct tape.
 Place the 1-pound coffee can into the 3-pound can.
 Surround with crushed ice and rock salt and place the lid on the 3-pound coffee can.

 Have your kids sit on the ground and roll back and forth 3 to 4 feet apart.
 Roll for 8 to 10 minutes.
 (The kids can kick the can back and forth as well.)

-- Check to see if the ice cream is hard; if it isn't, replace the lid, add more ice and rock salt.
+Check to see if the ice cream is hard; if it isn't, replace the lid, add more ice and rock salt.
 Roll for another 8 mins.